DavidPersico/project-upload-1/README.md

 ```

 Where <IP> is the IP address we are listening at and <PORT> is number like: 9999
-Using NULL for the IP address binds to localhost.
+Using localhost for the IP address binds to localhost.